 What are the domains in which we seek relational value?
 Recall that the definition of relational value includes feeling valued by “important others”.
 Important others make up what is called the sphere of influence.
 The sphere of influence refers to the real and imagined relationships we have with important others, which exist in several separate (but of course related) relational domains, such as one’s family, one’s lover, one’s friends, one’s community, and one’s socially constructed role identity (e.g., ethic status, sexual orientation).
 And, of course, we can think of the extent to which we value our selves.

 How do we achieve relational value?
 Although there are an infinite number of different specific ways, there are two process dimensions via which we achieve relational value.
 One is via agentic (self-focused) processes, which includes successful competition with others that demonstrates one’s effectiveness, social status, self-reliance, achievement, competency, and power.
 The other is via communal (other-focused) processes, which includes the capacity to be giving, nurturing, loving, self-sacrificing and compassionate.
 Note that relational value is probably most effectively achieved via the successful balance of agentic and communal processes.
 Extreme over-reliance on one as opposed to the other generally results in problems in relational value.
+Here is a map from the unified approach of the elements that go into relational value.

 Why is relational value important?
 In my estimation, it is the single most important factor in mental health problems today.
 Although the field of modern psychiatry would have us believe that brain diseases are the root of most mental disorders, a psychological view makes much more sense to me.
 Neurotic individuals seek therapy for negative emotional states such as anxiety and depression.
 But where do these feeling states emanate from?
 At their root is a core set of feelings, such as deep pain, shame or rage.
 And why do people have these core feelings?
 Because they experience themselves as lacking in relational value in some core domain, but they do not know why, how to change it, or how to effectively process their feelings about it.
 So, they block, deny, and rationalize, becoming ever more alienated from themselves and others.